 Kenton B. Kimball owns and manages a 4,000-acre farm and stocker cattle operation in Sherman County.
 He has served as president of the Stratford Independent School Board and Stratford Hospital Board.
 He also has served on the Sherman County Economic Development Board, Sherman County Livestock Show Board, Sherman County Soil and Conservation Board and the Sherman County Appraisal Board.
 He has a BBA with a major in finance from Kansas State University.

 Roy Allan Schmidt, Position 6

-Roy Allan Schmidt operates a cow-calf operation in Washington County and has been farming and ranching all of his life.
-He owns and operates LaBahia Antiques and Schmidt Construction LLC providing on-farm pond and brush work.
-He is Director of Farm Services Agency of Washington County and Treasurer for the Endowment Fund of Greenvine Emmanuel Lutheran Church.
+Roy Allan Schmidt runs a cow-calf operation in Washington County.
+He owns and operates LaBahia Antiques and Schmidt Construction LLC, providing on-farm pond and brush work.
+He is a director and committee member of the Farm Services Agency for Washington County and treasurer of the Endowment Fund of Greenvine Emmanuel Lutheran Church.
 In addition to serving as a director of Capital Farm Credit for over 20 years, Mr. Schmidt is a director of the Property Owners Association of Washington County.
-He served on the Burton Independent School District board for nine years, is a member of the Texas and Southwestern Cattle Raisers Association and of the American Legion Post 242.
-He attended Blinn College and has completed Director Development programs with the Southwestern Graduate School of Banking and the Farm Credit Bank of Texas.
+He served on the Burton Independent School District board for nine years.
+He attended Blinn College and has completed the director development program with the Southwestern Graduate School of Banking.

 James L. (Jimmy) Wedel, Position 7